Motivic Vitushkin invariants: Abstract

 \section{Abstract}

-We prove the nonarchimedean counterpart of a real inequality involving the metric entropy and measure geometric invariants $V_i$, called Vitushkin's variations.
-Our inequality is based on a new convenient partial preorder on the set of constructible motivic functions, extending the one considered in~\cite{CL.mot}.
-We introduce, using motivic integration theory and the notion of riso-triviality, nonarchimedean substitutes of the Vitushkin variations $V_i$, and in particular of the number $V_0$ of connected components.
-We also prove the nonarchimedean global Cauchy-Crofton formula for definable sets of dimension $d$, relating $V_d$ and the motivic measure in dimension $d$.
+Using motivic integration theory and the notion of riso-triviality, we introduce two new objects in the framework of definable nonarchimedean geometry: a convenient partial preorder $\preccurlyeq$ on the set of constructible motivic functions, extending the one considered in~\cite{CL.mot}, and an invariant $V_0$, nonarchimedean substitute of the number of connected components.
+We then give several applications based on $\preccurlyeq$ and $V_0$: we obtain the existence of nonarchimedean substitutes of real measure geometric invariants $V_i$, called the Vitushkin variations, and we establish the nonarchi\-me\-dean counterpart of a real inequality involving $\preccurlyeq$, the metric entropy and our invariants $V_i$.
+We also prove the nonarchimedean Cauchy-Crofton formula for definable sets of dimension $d$, relating $V_0$ (and $V_d$) and the motivic measure in dimension $d$.